hudson-and-thames/arbitragelab/docs/source/getting_started/equity_curve_convention.rst

 Forming A Portfolio For Pair's Trading
 ######################################
 Before diving into calculating equity curves, we need to discuss how to form a reasonable portfolio for pair's trading.
-A rule of thumb is that, the portfolio denpends on the strategy that one aims to implement, and a good portfolio should hedge away unnecessary exposures to various kinds of risks, while emphasizing the real strength of the strategy.
+A rule of thumb is that, the portfolio depends on the strategy that one aims to implement, and a good portfolio should hedge away unnecessary exposures to various kinds of risks, while emphasizing the real strength of the strategy.
 Thus, there is no universally best way to form portfolios, as a terrible choice for one strategy may be almost optimal for another.